xyder/x-base-inf/git_docs.md

 # set to cache auth credentials for about 15 mins
 git config --global credential.helper wincred

+# print all the branches (can also be used to see the checked out branch):
+git branch

 # sets the remote tracking branch
 git branch --set-upstream-to=<remote-name>/<branch-name> <branch-name>